Toilet Rebate Program

 Are low-flush toilets difficult to install?

-No, installing a low-flush toilet is the same as installing older models.
-There are no special tools or connection required.
+No. Installing a low-flush toilet is the same as installing older models with no special tools or connection required.

 Where can I find information on low-flush toilet performance?

-- Take a photograph of the old toilet in place (for each new fixture).
+- Take photographs of the old toilet in place that clearly show the flow rating printed on the toilet (for each new fixture).

 - Purchase and install a new CSA/CUPC/WaterSense/Warnock Hersey certified low-flush toilet.

-- Take a photograph of the newly-installed toilet in place (for each new fixture).
+- Take photographs of the newly-installed toilet in place that clearly show the flow rating printed on the toilet (for each new fixture).

 - Submit your completed application form, including photos and sales receipt copy to: